Stream DAZN for 30 days free and no lock-in contract

 Thomas Tuchel has transformed Chelsea since taking charge of the team in January.
 The 44-year-old led Paris Saint-Germain to last year’s final, which they lost to Bayern Munich.
 They also suffered defeat to Leicester City in this year’s FA Cup decider.

-Who will win Man City vs Chelsea UEFA Champions League final?
+Who win will Man City vs Chelsea UEFA Champions League final?

 Manchester City have been dominant in all competitions throughout this season and enter the final as deserved favorites.